openshift-labs/lab-postgres-operator/workshop/content/exercises/03-creating-the-database.md

 \q
 ```

-Now that you've confirmed that your database is working via the `psql` command-line tool, we'll configure a front-end application to take advantage of the datastore.
+Now that you've confirmed that your database is working via the `psql` command-line tool, we'll test some high-availability features that are avialable in this cluster.